 Mounting student loan debt and rapidly advancing technology are stalling careers and creating talent shortages.

 American workers' struggles to achieve career advancement and financial mobility have reached an all-time high.
 With Al's rapid advancements requiring workers to learn skills and no universal student loan forgiveness in sight, many feel that they are up against insurmountable barriers that prevent them from pursuing the American dream.

 Today, student loan debt has taken such a toll on U.S. workers that the majority (68%) who currently have personal student loan debt question whether their degree was worth it, especially as they face the reality of needing to acquire new skills to keep pace with the myriad of technological advancements required for today's workforce.
 For companies hoping to combat the current industrial, societal, and economic demands, enabling employees to gain new skills - and grow in their roles - is vital for their businesses' survival.
 The reskilling revolution has arrived and employers need to have a solid plan in place to move their employees and their business forward.

-New data from the 2024 EdAssist by Bright Horizons® Education Index, conducted by the market research and analytics firm The Harris Poll, shows workers are luckily on board for the reskilling ride, with many wanting to prioritize learning and skills development.
+New data from the 2024 EdAssist by Bright Horizons® Education Index, conducted by the market research and analytics firm The Harris Poll, shows workers are luckily onboard for the reskilling ride, with many wanting to prioritize learning and skills development.

 The online survey of over 2,000 U.S. employees age 18+ shows:

-of workers, and 99% of GenZ employees, are interested in developing new skills or pursuing additional education 72%would prefer a short-term approach to learning/skills building 83% would be motivated to pursue education if provided with financial assistance, time and access to information about available opportunities However, significant barriers still weigh heavily on workers' minds, preventing them from pursuing mutually beneficial learning opportunities:
+of workers, and 99% of GenZ employees, are interested in developing new skills or pursuing additional education would be motivated to pursue education if provided with financial assistance, time and access to information about available opportunities However, significant barriers still weigh heavily on workers' minds, preventing them from pursuing mutually beneficial learning opportunities:

-of employees say their employer has not given them any training on how to use AI in their day-today work, despite many (42%) wishing for such training from their employer 53% of employees say knowing that they would incur student loan debt has prevented them from pursuing additional education 42% of managers say they don't feel they have the resources to properly support direct reports in learning new skills or continuing their education Student loans, in particular, have had a far-reaching impact and remain an enduring burden on workers who currently have student loan debt.
-From its toll on financial and mental well-being to its impact on career advancement and presidential voting decisions, student loans weigh down workers.
+72% would prefer a short-term approach to learning/ skills building of employees say their employer has not given them any training on how to use AI in their day-today work, despite many (42%) wishing for such training from their employer of employees say knowing that they would incur student loan debt has prevented them from pursuing additional education of managers say they don't feel they have the resources to properly support direct reports in learning new skills or continuing their education say student debt has negatively impacted their mental health say student loan repayment will factor into their voting decision in the 2024 presidential election with this sentiment jumping to 61% among those who personally have student loan debt

+Student loans, in particular, have had a far-reaching impact and remain an enduring burden on workers who currently have student loan debt.

+From its toll on financial and mental wellbeing to its impact on career advancement and presidential voting decisions, student loans weigh down workers.